finchka/Hate-Poem/README.md

 Notes:

 -To start the journey:
-  -Go to Menu
+  Go to Menu,
-  -Then go to index
+  Then go to index.
--Links are within each page, but are not easy to find.
+Links are within each page, but are not easy to find.
--There are no dead ends
+There are no dead ends